UmeshEkhande/3D_Model_Viewer/README.md

 ## Usage
 ### Load OBJ:

-Click the "Load Obj" button.
+Click the "Load Obj Model" button.
 Select an OBJ file from your local storage.
 The selected OBJ file will be rendered and displayed on the window.

 ### Clear:

-Click the "Clear" button to remove any loaded models from the window.
+Click the "Clear Screen" button to remove any loaded models from the window.
-### WireFrame:
+### Mesh View:

-Click the "WireFrame" button to display the wireframe representation of the loaded 3D model.
+Click the "Mesh View" button to display the wireframe representation of the loaded 3D model.
 ### Colored:

-Click the "Colored" button to render the 3D model with colors.
+Click the "Colored View" button to render the 3D model with colors.

 ## Video Demo
 Check out the video demonstration of the AQIVisualiser application [here](https://drive.google.com/file/d/1xK7dk1ueWRWS5TzWPsrnUh1Wxu3m0S5Z/view?usp=sharing).